What's the difference between Samsung's Galaxy Watch 3 and Watch Active 2?

 Generational upgrade

 The Galaxy Watch 3 builds on its predecessor with improved internals and sensors and borrows a fitness page from its sibling, the Active 2.
-This watch carries a bit more substance and gravitas, however, and looks just as good paired with formal wear as it does with workout clothes.
+However, this watch carries more substance and gravitas and looks just as good paired with formal wear as it does with workout clothes.

 Still one of our favorites